gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

-Communication between two Gameboys happens one byte at a time.
-One Gameboy acts as the master, uses its internal clock, and thus controls when the exchange happens.
-The other one uses an external clock (i.e., the one inside the other Gameboy) and has no control over when the transfer happens.
+Communication between two Game Boy systems happens one byte at a time.
+One Game Boy generates a clock signal internally and thus controls when the exchange happens.
+The other one uses an external clock (that is, the one from the other Game Boy) and has no control over when the transfer happens.
 If it hasn't gotten around to loading up the next data byte at the time the transfer begins, the last one will go out again.
 Alternately, if it's ready to send the next byte but the last